-GOSHEN COLLEGE MATHEMATICS DEPARTMENT MATH 233 STATISTICAL MODELS - FALL 2022-23
+GOSHEN COLLEGE MATHEMATICS DEPARTMENT MATH 233 STATISTICAL MODELS - FALL 2023-24

+Catalog Description

-Catalog Description An introduction to the practice and theory of multivariate statistical modeling.
+An introduction to the practice and theory of multivariate statistical modeling.
 Topics include descriptive statistics, experiment and study design, probability, hypothesis testing, multivariate regression, single and multi-way analysis of variance, logistic regression, and data mining.
 The R statistical software environment will be used extensively.
 Examples will be drawn from the social, biological, and physical sciences.
 Recommended background: three years of high school algebra and geometry or Math 115.
 Earns 3 credit hours.

+Learning Objectives

-Learning Objectives By the end of the course, the student will be able to do the following: 1.
-Identify how a data set was acquired, how it is organized, and what it represents.
-2. Create, fit to data, and interpret statistical models to explore relationships among variables in a population.
-3. Use standard single and multiple variable statistical techniques and the R statistical software environment adroitly.
-4. Explain the mathematical justification for and limitations of the statistical techniques used.
-5. Communicate correctly, clearly, concisely, and completely an analysis of a data set.
-Instructor David Housman, SC 117, dhousman@goshen.edu, 574-535-7405.
-Office hours posted on office door and on Moodle.
-Class TR $8:00 - 9:15$ a.m. in SC 107.
+By the end of the course, the student will be able to do the following:

+- 1. Identify how a data set was acquired, how it is organized, and what it represents. - 2.
+Create, fit to data, and interpret statistical models to explore relationships among variables in a population. - 3.
+Use standard single and multiple variable statistical techniques and the R statistical software environment adroitly. - 4.
+Explain the mathematical justification for and limitations of the statistical techniques used. - 5.
+Communicate correctly, clearly, concisely, and completely an analysis of a data set.

+Recommended Background

+A C or better grade in Math 115 Applied Algebra, or grades of A or B in 3 years of high-school algebra and geometry.
+A score of 61% or above on the ALEKS Placement Exam (and enter the class code 4CFL6-DDUVJ) is highly recommended.
+The exam can be taken multiple times, and modules are available to help you review any gaps in your knowledge.
+If you have any concerns about your readiness for this course, please converse with the instructor.

+Instructor

+David Housman, SC 117, dhousman@goshen.edu, 574-535-7405.
+When he is available in his office is posted on his office door and on Moodle.

+Class

+TR 8:00 - 9:15 a.m. in SC 107.
 Attendance and participation are expected.
 Class activities will complement, not substitute, for the reading, problem solving, and concept discussing students engage in outside of class.

+Textbooks

+Statistical Inference via Data Science: A ModernDive into R and the Tidyverse! by Chester Ismay and Albert Y. Kim, July 26, 2023.
+We will refer to this book as the ModernDive text and is available for free at https://moderndive.com/.

+Software

-Textbooks Statistical Modeling: A Fresh Approach, Daniel T. Kaplan, 2017-07-01 online version.
-Statistical Modeling: Computational Techniques, Daniel Kaplan and Frank Shaw, September 2016 online version.
-A variety of other online resources.
-Software R statistical computing and graphics software and RStudio integrated development environment will be used extensively.
-Activities The study of statistics is not a spectator sport!
+R statistical computing and graphics software and RStudio integrated development environment will be used extensively.
+These software are available on campus Windows computers and can be downloaded and installed onto your own computer.

+Activities

+The study of statistics is not a spectator sport!
 Reading, listening, solving problems, writing explanations, reflecting upon ideas, and receiving feedback are essential to learning the concepts and techniques of statistics.
 Read with paper and pencil in hand, and take an anticipatory approach: try to obtain solutions, explanations, and proofs before reading what the author provides.
 Write down specific questions when you do not understand a portion of the reading or a lecture.